teleporthq/teleport-code-generators/README.md

 * Generating a web manifest for PWA support.

 ### Project Packers
 Once a generator created the code for the components and pages, the **project packer** will take that output, put it on top of an existing **project template**, add any local **assets** required and then will pass the entire result to a **publisher**.
-The publishers are specialized in deploying the entire folder structure to a 3rd party like `now` or `github`, or in creating an in-memory `zip` file or simply writing the folder to `disk`.
+The publishers are specialized in deploying the entire folder structure to a 3rd party like `vercel` or `github`, or in creating an in-memory `zip` file or simply writing the folder to `disk`.

 #### Publishers
-* `teleport-publisher-now`
+* `teleport-publisher-vercel`
 * `teleport-publisher-github`
 * `teleport-publisher-codesandbox`
 * `teleport-publisher-zip`